Improved Lower Bounds on Mutual Information Accounting for Nonlinear Signal-Noise Interaction

 By combining (\ref{eqnMIrate}) and (\ref{eqnIqyxleqIxy}), and (\ref{eqnMIrate}) and (\ref{eqnIqxyleqIxy}), we have

-The state-of-the-art method for the estimation of (\ref{eqnIrateyx}) and (\ref{eqnIratexy}) is a simulation based on MC averages \cite{Arnold2001, Arnold2006}.
-This method utilizes the asymptotic equipartition propery for ergodic processes, which states that, for long enough sequence length $\lenX$, $\log(p(\veca))/\lenX$ for a single realization $\veca$ converges to the expectation $E_{\mathbf A}[\log (p(\veca))/\lenX]$ with probability one as $\lenX\rightarrow \infty$ \cite[Ch.~3]{Cover2006}.
-The channel is simulated $\lenMC$ times, each time by generating input $\vecx$ with different random seed, say $\vecx^{(n)}$ for the $n$th MC run, to get a corresponding output $\vecy^{(n)}$ from the FOC for each MC run.
+The state-of-the-art method for the estimation of (\ref{eqnIrateyx}) and (\ref{eqnIratexy}) is a simulation based on Monte Carlo (MC) averages \cite{Arnold2001, Arnold2006}.
+The channel is simulated $\lenMC$ times, each time by generating input $\vecx$ with different random seed, say $\vecx^{(n)}$ for the $n$th MC run, to get a corresponding output $\vecy^{(n)}$ from the fiber-optic channel for each MC run.
 The lower bound on the MIs (\ref{eqnIrateyx}) and (\ref{eqnIratexy}) can then be estimated as